-Section 7.
-Any borough or incorporated town, incorporated or acting under any local or special act of Assembly, may surrender the provisions of its special acts, so far as they are inconsistent with this act, by presenting a petition to the court of quarter sessions setting forth the desire of such borough or incorporated town to accept the provisions of this act.
-Such petition shall be made by the burgess, council, or twentyfive qualified electors of the borough or incorporated town.
+Section 107.
+Acceptance of Act by Boroughs and Towns. -Any borough or incorporated town, incorporated or acting under any local or special act of Assembly, may surrender the provisions of its special acts in their entirety, or so far as they are inconsistent with this act, and be governed by the provisions of this act, by presenting a petition to the court of quarter sessions of the proper county setting forth the desire of such borough or incorporated town to accept the provisions of this act.
+The petition shall also set forth whether it is the desire of the petitioners to surrender all of the provisions of its special acts or to retain such provisions of its special acts as are not inconsistent with this act.
+Such petition shall be made by the burgess and council or by twenty-five qualified electors of the borough or incorporated town.